 North Carolina law also recognizes animals in training as service animals.
 Training organizations and people training a service animal have the same access rights as people with disabilities using a service animal.
 The animal must wear a collar and leash, harness, or cape that identifies it as a service animal in training.
 The trainer is liable for any damage caused by the animal while in a place of business or education.

-A student seeking permission to use a service animal on campus should request a meeting with Disability Services.
+A student seeking permission to use a service animal on campus should request a meeting with Accessibility Services.
 During the interactive discussion, the student must identify the animal as a service animal and describe what the animal is trained to do for the student requesting the accommodation.
 The student must also provide medical documentation from a qualified health care professional to support the need for a service animal.

 Any student who brings a service animal onto campus is responsible for its care and behavior at all times and must ensure that the animal is housebroken.
 The student must carry supplies to properly and immediately clean up and dispose of any animal feces, urine, or vomit.
 If the student is unable to perform the clean-up, he or she must request assistance from an instructor or other College employee who will request housekeeping assistance.
 Failure to meet these requirements could result in the service animal’s barring from College property.

-Members of the College community who come into contact with a service animal on campus and experience reactions to the animal (as a result of allergies or fear of dogs, for example) should contact Disability Services (students) or Human Resources (employees and visitors) to discuss possible remedies.
+Members of the College community who come into contact with a service animal on campus and experience reactions to the animal (as a result of allergies or fear of dogs, for example) should contact Accessibility Services (students) or Human Resources (employees and visitors) to discuss possible remedies.